 ”Our clinicians are never paid a commission and they choose to work for Lions Hearing Clinics because they share our beliefs for patient and family-centred care and know that profits are reinvested back into research, not into anyone’s pay packet.

-“I hope this ACCC report will encourages more clinicians to put the patient first and provide a level of care that we, as an industry, can be proud of,” said the Lions Hearing Clinics’ head.
+“I hope this ACCC report will encourage more clinicians to put the patient first and provide a level of care that we, as an industry, can be proud of,” said the Lions Hearing Clinics’ head.